 Look, travelling with glasses is something we have to do if you’re not born with perfect vision that allows you to do so (not throwing shade at anyone, but I also hate you for it.)

 - I’ve jumped into the Chiang Mai Grand Canyon only to then have both my contacts pop out and spend the whole day blindly swimming around shouting my friend’s names.
 Imagine swimming in a body of water just shouting ‘NICK” for at least 3 replies to come back.
 It wasn’t that great.

-- I’ve been horse riding for them to fall of mid-ride and have to get the guild to look for them.
+- I’ve been horse riding for them to fall off mid-ride and then needed to wait for the guide to help look for them.